 |Box Dimensions (LxWxH)

 |11 x 10.7 x 8.5″

 It is an excellent choice for individuals ranging from student filmmakers to professional news crews due to the Canon XA30’s versatility as a professional-grade, compact camera that can be used for various purposes.

 Suppose you’re coming from an earlier model of Canon camera.
-In that case, this one is an all-around improvement, creating footage that looks more natural than ever before while offering the highest level of customization options.
+In that case, this one is an all-around improvement, creating footage that looks more natural than ever while offering the highest customization options.

 What is the price of the Canon XA30?